leethomason/OpenSaber/readme.md

 - Command set to program saber with computer
 - Recharge port / kill key port

-## Dirction
+## Direction

-The SaberZ case is great, but I would like to expand the design to other cases.
+The SaberZ case is great (truly) but I would like to expand the design to other cases.

 While the "Gecko" is fully functioning and a bunch of fun, it is has some "version 1" problems.